odbvue/odbvue/apps/wiki/guide/apps/advanced-ui-components/form.md

 - All labels and messages respect the `t` translation function
 - Long-running form submissions should use the `loading` prop to prevent double-submission
 - Mobile devices always render single-column layout regardless of `cols` setting
+- The `change` event is emitted for each field when its value changes, enabling real-time reactivity and dynamic form behavior